cfdp/cfdp.dk/wp-content/plugins/simple-embed-code/readme.txt

 This will now output the embedded code full width, but a width that is dynamic and will resize when required.

-If you don't wish the output to be full width you can specify a maximum width by adding an additonal `_x` on the end, where `x` is the required width in pixels.
+If you don't wish the output to be full width you can specify a maximum width by adding an additional `_x` on the end, where `x` is the required width in pixels.
 For example, `%CODE1_RES_500%` this will output `CODE1` as responsive but with a maximum width of 500 pixels.

 **It should be noted that this is an experimental addition and will not work in all circumstances.**